victorskl/node-tute/01-npm-grunt/deps_issue/README.md

   - After `npm list > deps_issue/deps_after.txt`

-- This is what most folk do and, IMHO is wrong.
-The thing is, after a while later, performing another security sweep activity to raise the question: "why/where do this `diff` package used in the app, again??".
-It is difficult to recall the actual culprit package (in this case `nodeunit-x` being lag behind).
-Consider, it had done on few packages like 10s-20s packages as workaround; and yes, eventually ends up [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)!
+- ❌ This is what most folk do and works.
+However, IMHO it is **wrong** 🙅‍♂️.
+The thing is, 💁‍♂️
+    - After a while later, performing another security sweep activity to our app and, raise the question: "**why/where did this `diff` package use in our app, again??**" and confused.
+    - It is difficult to recall the actual culprit package -- in this case `nodeunit-x` is being lag way behind.
+We rather should focus on solving this problematic package as source issue if that help.
+    - Consider, this had done on few more like 10s/20s packages as workaround quick fix; and yes, eventually our app will become bloated-ware and, ends up a form of [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)!

+- ✅ If it is on Yarn, this could use [Selective dependency resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) -- which seem to be the only sane (but not perfect) solution at the moment.
+So move onto Yarn and do that.
+At least, now you know that packages get listed in `resolutions` block are temporary security fixes.
+Then, you can buy some time to tackle on the actual issue -- fixing those badly maintain library packages that your app depends on.

 - Read [The Frightening State of Security Around NPM Package Management](https://naildrivin5.com/blog/2019/07/10/the-frightening-state-security-around-npm-package-management.html) -- [also save as PDF](The_Frightening_State_of_Security_Around_NPM_Package_Management.pdf)